 The City of Brussels also entered the network of the 'Age-friendly cities' of the World Health Organization (WHO).

-Since the end of May 2014, the City of Brussels is part of the European network AFE-INNOVNET.
+The City of Brussels is part of the European network AFE-INNOVNET.
 During two years, this thematic network will be working on innovation for age-friendly environments.

 The ACT'3 brochure for seniors is available on this website.
 The brochure contains activities for seniors by the City of Brussels.